A Safety, Tolerability and PK Study of DCC-2618 in Patients With Advanced Malignancies

 - Arterial thrombotic or embolic events such as cerebrovascular accident (including ischemic attacks) or hemoptysis within 6 months before start of study drug.

-- Baseline prolongation of the rate-corrected QT interval based on repeated demonstration of QTcF>450 ms in males or>470 ms in females or history of long QT interval corrected (QTc) syndrome.
+- Baseline prolongation of the rate-corrected QT interval based on repeated demonstration of QT interval corrected by Fridericia's formula (QTcF) >450 ms in males or >470 ms in females or history of long QT interval corrected (QTc) syndrome.

-- LVEF <50% or below the lower limit of normal (whichever is higher).
+- Left ventricular ejection fraction (LVEF) <50% or below the lower limit of normal (whichever is higher).

-- Malabsorption syndrome or other illness that could affect oral absorption.
+- .
+Illnesses that could affect oral absorption.

-- Known human immunodeficiency virus, active hepatitis B, or active hepatitis C infection
+- .
+Known human immunodeficiency virus or active hepatitis C infection only if the patient is taking per protocol prohibited medications, active hepatitis B, or active hepatitis C infection.

-- Known allergy or hypersensitivity to any component of the investigational drug product.
+- .
+Known allergy or hypersensitivity to any component of the investigational drug product.
+Patients with history of Stevens-Johnson syndrome on a prior tyrosine kinase inhibitor (TKI) are excluded.

 - accepting new patients